wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

     1024

 What’s that?
-Nginx can only handle 1k concurrent connections when the kernel supports 94k?
+Nginx can only handle 1k concurrent connections when the kernel supports 9T?

 That’s because we need to increase the file-max setting for the `nginx` user.
 To do that, add these lines to your `/etc/security/limits.conf` file:

 ```
-* soft nofile 94000
+* soft nofile 1000000
-* hard nofile 94000
+* hard nofile 1000000
 ```

-The `*` is for all users except the `root` user, and you can specify a username like `nginx soft nofile 94000`.
+The `*` is for all users except the `root` user, and you can specify a username like `nginx soft nofile 1000000`.
-Now your Nginx user has permission to open 94k connections, but it still won’t use those 94k connections.
+Now your Nginx user has permission to open 1 Million connections, but your Nginx process still won’t use those 1M connections.
 That’s because you also need to edit your systemd unit file for Nginx.

 ### Systemd file-max (LimitNOFILE)

-When running Nginx with [systemd][systemd], you’ll notice the Nginx processes aren’t showing the 94k file-max limit available.
+When running Nginx with [systemd][systemd], you’ll notice the Nginx processes aren’t showing the 1M file-max limit available.
-To fix that, add `LimitNOFILE=94000` to your `/etc/systemd/system/nginx.service` file under the `[Service]` block:
+To fix that, add `LimitNOFILE=1000000` to your `/etc/systemd/system/nginx.service` file under the `[Service]` block:

 ```
 [Unit]